lightbend/pipelines-model-serving/README.md

 If you run any of the following commands in the "root" project (`pipelines-model-serving`), you'll get errors about multiple blueprint files being disallowed by Pipelines.

-So, decide which of the three projects you want to build and deploy, then change to that project in `sbt` and run `buildAndPublish`.
+So, decide which of the five projects you want to build and deploy, then change to that project in `sbt` and run `buildAndPublish`.

 Specifically, from the `sbt` prompt, do _one_ of the following first:

 1. Wine quality: `project wineModelServingPipeline` (corresponding to the directory `wine-quality-ml`)
 2. Airline flights: `project airlineFlightsModelServingPipeline` (corresponding to the directory `airline-flights-ml`)
 3. Recommender: `project recommenderModelServingPipeline` (corresponding to the directory `recommender-ml`)
+4. Canary deployment: `project wineModelServingBlueGreenPipeline` (corresponding to the directory `wine-quality-ml_bluegreen`)
+5. Speculative service deployment: `project wineModelServingSpeculativePipeline` (corresponding to the directory `wine-quality-ml_speculative`)

 Now build the project: